 Hence, it is dependent on your seriousness towards your self-improvement journey.

 Here are 6 Self-Improvement Books you must read

 1. Ikigai: The Japanese Secret to a Long and Happy Life by Francesc Miralles and Hector Garcia

 This was the book that started my self-improvement journey as a writer and a reader.
 The word Ikigai means your “reason for being”.
 The book revolves around finding a purpose in your life and living a life that’s driven to fulfill your purpose with the simplest living secrets of the Japanese people.

-it is a great choice for you to start your reading journey as it layouts the importance of a simple lifestyle that has kept Japanese people ‘alive’ even at old age.
+it is a great choice for you to start your reading journey as it layouts the importance of a simple lifestyle that has kept Japanese people ‘alive’ even in old age.

 2. Discover Your Destiny with the Monk Who Sold His Ferrari: The 7 Stages of Self-Awakening by Robin Sharma

 Written by one of the most renowned leaders and performance experts, this book is a tale of rebirth in the same lifetime.
 The book is based on an insightful conversation between a present lawyer and an ex-lawyer.
 The ex-attorney decides to leave his prospering law career that revolves around power, money, and position.

 The story is told from the perspective of the present lawyer who admires how fresh and young his idol looks when he comes back into his life after disappearing suddenly.

 3. Rich Dad Poor Dad by Robert Kiyosaki